-Category of revenue Nature and timing of satisfaction of Revenue recognition policies performance obligations, including significant payment terms Post-paid revenue The performance obligation of the Company Revenue is recognised over time as electricity is is satisfied overtime as electricity is supplied provided.
-The amount of revenue to recognise to the customers. during the year (including unbilled revenue for the value of units consumed by customers in December, Billing is done on a monthly basis and extracted from the December meter reading (which payment is contractually within 30 days of will be billed in January)) is assessed based on the billing. unit consumed method.
+Category of revenue Nature and timing of satisfaction of Revenue recognition policies performance obligations, including significant payment terms Post-paid revenue The performance obligation of the Company is Revenue is recognised over time as electricity is satisfied overtime as electricity is supplied to provided.
+The amount of revenue to recognise the customers. during the year (including unbilled revenue for the value of units consumed by customers in Billing is done on a monthly basis and payment December, extracted from the December meter is contractually within 30 days of billing. reading (which will be billed in January)) is assessed based on the unit consumed method.
 The stand-alone selling price is determined based on the NERC approved tariff for the different categories of customers.
 The post-paid are majorly unmetered customers.